NOTE: The asterisks are to personally denote the primary resources to check most frequently.

 John Dower — Ford Professor Emeritus of History at MIT.

-John Kiriakou — former CIA analyst, case officer in Bahrain and Greece, and Chief of Counterterrorist Operations in Pakistan; whistleblower that served 23 months in prison under the Espionage Act for exposing the Bush Administration’s global torture regime; and former Senate Foreign Relations Committee senior investigator.
+John Kiriakou — former CIA analyst, case officer in Bahrain and Greece, and Chief of Counterterrorist Operations in Pakistan, who also briefed the CIA Director and Deputy Director in the year before the invasion of Iraq; whistleblower that served 23 months in prison under the Espionage Act for exposing the Bush Administration’s global torture regime; and former Senate Foreign Relations Committee senior investigator.

 John Mearsheimer — R. Wendell Harrison Distinguished Service Professor of Political Science at the University of Chicago.